School Bus Stop/Stakeholder Responsibility

-- Prime concern is safe, efficient and economical transportation of students between home and school on a regular schedule and other destinations.
+- The prime concern is safe, efficient, and economical transportation of students between home and school on a regular schedule and other destinations.
 Includes state reports for transportation funds.

 School Bus Drivers/Attendants

-- Instruct students in appropriate behavior, consequences of improper behavior, general procedures, evacuation drills and safe travel practices.
+- Instruct students on inappropriate behavior, consequences of improper behavior, general procedures, evacuation drills, and safe travel practices.

 - Maintain order and safety and protect the rights of others in the school bus.